r3m00n/task-tracker/README.md

 # Angular Test App

 This is a test project to get to know Angular.
-It includes the Angular ui as well as JSON-server for our mock backend.
+It includes the Angular ui & services, as well as JSON-server for our mock backend.

 ## Usage